Attendees got to grab a free bite of what may be the biggest ever bagel and lox sandwich on Friday.

 Most Carolina Reaper chili peppers consumed in under 60 seconds

 In April 2016, Jamaica resident Wayne Algenio ate a then-record 119 grams of the world’s hottest peppers in less than one minute.
-(If you think jalapeños are hot, they pale in comparison to Carolina Reaper chilies, which measure roughly 1.6 million on the Scoville heat scale for peppers and hot sauces – making them 300 times as spicy.)
-Algenio wolfed down 22 peppers at the New York Hot Sauce Expo in Greenpoint last year, but he’s since been ousted from his world-record podium; in November, a California man devoured 120 grams of the mouth-burning veggies.
+(If you think jalapeños are hot, they pale in comparison to Carolina Reaper chillies, which measure roughly 1.6 million on the Scoville heat scale for peppers and hot sauces — making them 300 times as spicy.)
+Algenio wolfed down 22 peppers at the New York Hot Sauce Expo in Greenpoint last year, but he has since been knocked from his world-record perch; in November, a California man devoured 120 grams of the mouth-burning veggies.